Skip to content

 • All board mutations must be immutable (return new objects)

-The brainfile command-line tool — task management, contract workflows, and the TUI board view.
+The brainfile command-line tool — task management, contract workflows, the TUI board view, and the MCP server.

 Good first contributions: new commands, improved error messages, shell completions.